Falak-ol-Aflak: Architectural layout

-The building's entrance is situated towards the north, within the body of the northwestern tower.

-The water well of the fortress lies in the area behind the first courtyard.
-Reaching a depth of 40 meters, the majority of the well's shaft is carved into the rock in order to reach the source of the Golestan spring.
-The well remains usable to this day.

-The materials used in the construction of the fortress are mud-bricks, mud-fired bricks, stone, wood, and mortar.

 Surrounding structures

 Archaeological studies have identified the existence of a two layered rampart with twelve towers around the present day construction.
-This surrounding rampart mainly stretched westward.
 From the twelve original towers, only two remain and these are situated northwest and southwest of the existing fortress.

 Dehumidifier

-Falak ol-Aflak Castle appears to have been built with a dehumidifier system.

-Previously, the experts believed these dehumidifier canals with a height of more than 1 meter covering all the area beneath the castle were hide-outs for the residents.
-But in reality, due to being aware of the changing climate in the region and the underground waters, the Sassanid engineers have equipped the castle with a dehumidifier.

 Falak ol-Aflak castle is made with different materials like stone and wood that are vulnerable to humidity.
-That is why the castle was built on the highest point of the city of Khoram-abad, so that the wind could penetrate the building and dry its foundations.
+That is why the castle was built on the highest point of the city of Khorramabad, so that the wind could penetrate the building and dry its foundations.

 Current status

-The castle is managed by the Iran Cultural Heritage Organisation and a protected site.
+The castle is managed by the Iran Cultural Heritage Organisation and is a protected site.